-Question: Am I eligible to participate in the Summer Hours Program?
+Question: Who can participate in the Summer Flex-Hours Program?

-Question: How does the Summer Hours Schedule work on a daily basis?
+Question: How does the Summer Flex-Hours Program work on a daily basis?

 Question: If I am a non-union, non-exempt (eligible for overtime) or exempt (not eligible for overtime) worker and am contacted to come into work and have already worked my 37.5 hours, or have to work overtime beyond the 9.5 hours in a day, how would I be paid?

 Every attempt will be made to limit overtime while on this type of work schedule.
 Exempt employees do not earn overtime.
 Non-exempt non-bargaining unit employees working the 4-day schedule will be paid overtime at the applicable rate of pay established by the applicable Board of Trustees regulation, and will earn overtime in excess of the hours assigned to work on a daily basis or 37.5 hours per week.
-Union employees will be governed by their respective contracts Those individuals who work a 4-day schedule will earn overtime in excess of 37.5 or 40 hours in a work week.
+Union employees will be governed by their respective collective bargaining agreements.
+Those individuals who work a 4-day schedule will earn overtime in excess of 37.5 hours in a week.